luchob/padding-oracle/README.md

 * paralelizing the decryption operations
 * improving the ambiguity resolution whenever there are padding byte conflicts

-Please note that this is just an educational application and not all of the best coding practices are taken into account when creating it.
+Please note that this is just an educational application and not all of the best coding practices are taken into account during development.

 ## Bug reports